AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/understanding-workspaces-and-person-partitions.md

 >[!CAUTION]
 >
->Workspaces can be complex to set up. &nbsp;Contact&nbsp; [Marketo Support](http://support.marketo.com/) to find out if they're right for you.
+>Workspaces can be complex to set up.
+Contact  [Marketo Support](http://support.marketo.com/) to find out if they're right for you.

 Workspaces are separate areas in Marketo that hold marketing assets like programs, landing pages, emails and more.
 They can be used by multiple people.
 Each user has access to one or more workspaces.